Ekumen-OS/beluga/CONTRIBUTING.md

 ## Contributions

-Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license](./LICENSE):
+Any contribution that you make to this repository will be under the Apache 2 License, as dictated by the [license](./LICENSE):

 ~~~